Fort Ontario

 PARANORMAL FINDINGS

-Paranormal investigators and people on ghost tours often experience the spirits and catch hard evidence as well of their presence.
+Paranormal investigators and ghost tours often experience the spirits and catch hard evidence as well.

-Ghost Hunters (TAPs) filmed an episode, “Ghostly Refuge,” shown in Season 8, Episode 17.
-It proved to be an active night and all teams had experiences with the spirits in all the hotspots, catching some hard evidence to play for the director of Fort Ontario.
+Ghost Hunters (TAPS) filmed an episode, “Ghostly Refuge,” shown in Season 8, Episode 17.
+It proved to be an active night and all teams had experiences with the spirits in all the hotspots, catching hard evidence to play for the director of Fort Ontario.

-The spirits came out to play and watch that they saw as intruders (the investigators!) in the cemetery, while others boldly made themselves known in various Fort Ontario hotspots.
-For example, investigators Jason and Steve perhaps had direct contact with the stern Quartermaster spirit in the Officers Quarters 2, all caught on EVPs.
+The spirits came out to play and watch the intruders in the cemetery, while others were not shy in making themselves known in various Fort Ontario hotspots.
+For example, Jason and Steve perhaps had direct contact with the stern Quartermaster spirit in the Officers’ Quarters 2, when they had a conversation with him, that was caught on EVPs.
 Through knocks, this spirit told them that he was an American.
 They heard his heavy footsteps on the second floor as well.

 STILL HAUNTED?